 Ford issued the original recall for F-250, F-350 and F-450 trucks in 2019 because the power tailgates could open while the truck was in motion.
-The defect allowed for the potential of unrestrained cargo tumbling from vehicles and posing a crash hazard to other vehicles.
+The defect allowed unrestrained cargo to tumble from vehicles and pose a crash hazard to other vehicles.
 The recalled trucks are from the 2017 to 2020 mode years.
-NHTSA says it will look into how often the problem occurs and what the safety consequences are.
+NHTSA says it will look into how often the problem occurs and the safety consequences.
 This investigation could result in another recall.

 In the original recall statement in December 2019, Ford said that in the affected vehicles with an electric tailgate latch-release switch mounted in the tailgate handle, water entering the electrical wiring system may cause a short circuit, resulting in unintended switch activation and release of the tailgate latches.

-This could cause the tailgate to open suddenly and unintentionally either when the vehicle was stopped or in motion.
+This could cause the tailgate to open suddenly and unintentionally when the vehicle stops or is in motion.
 Vehicles with a mechanical tailgate release handle were not affected by this recall.
 Ford had also said that as a fix, dealers were to modify the tailgate frame wiring harnesses by adding jumper pigtails to isolate the tailgate release control circuits and install a new tailgate handle release switch.